MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/from-abi.md

 ---

-description: A helper function which, given an object of a projected type, retrieves a pointer to the implementation.
+description: A helper function which, given an object of a projected type, retrieves a pointer to the implementation (obsolete in newer versions).
 title: winrt::from_abi function template (C++/WinRT)
 dev_langs: ["C++"]